Angienoelhaverly/MechaCar_Statistical_Analysis/README.md

 * *Alternative Hypothesis (HA): The slope of the linear model is not zero.*
 ### *Results*
 ![multiple lm](https://user-images.githubusercontent.com/73972332/111208753-66b33880-8588-11eb-94ea-bff3fa815220.png)

 Our multiple linear regression analysis demonstrates that 2 of the 5 variables contribute a non-random amount of variance to the mpg values in the dataset:
 * Ground Clearance (p-value: 5.21e-08)
 * Vehicle Length (p-value: 2.60e-12)
 The p-value from this analysis was 5.35e-11, which is much smaller than our significance level of 0.05.
 Therefore, we have sufficient evidence to reject the null hypothesis - the slope is not equal to 0.

-The slope of this model is 0.71, indicating a moderately strong likelihood (>70% chance) that this model can be used to predict mpg values in the dataset.
+The R-Squared value of this model is 0.71, indicating a moderately strong likelihood (>70% chance) that this model can be used to predict mpg values in the dataset.

 ## Summary Statistics on Suspension Coils
 * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots